frostcone/magmaguy.com/wiki/en/elitemobs/creating_bosses.md

 </div>

-This will play the song ice_queen.idle for 76370 ticks and then loop it.
+This will play the song ice_queen.idle for 76370 milliseconds and then loop it.
 Note that the location of the song is determined by the resource pack.

 Here is the second way of setting up songs: